ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-november-2023.md

 ## Conclusion

 The Swarm network has demonstrated remarkable growth and vitality over the past six months, as evidenced by the evolving total monthly rewards, average and median win values, and the earnings per active staking node.
 The number of active nodes, both staking and non-staking, has continued to rise, signalling a growing global interest in the Swarm network.
-These trends not only signify an active and expanding network but also highlight the evolving nature of the Swarm ecosystem and its increasing significance in the decentralized storage space.
+These trends not only signify an active and expanding network but also highlight the evolving nature of the Swarm ecosystem and its increasing significance in the decentralised storage space.